 The Hydrology DISC portal enables access to hourly, monthly, and monthly climatology NLDAS datasets via ftp, GDS, Mirador, and Giovanni (hourly, monthly, and monthly climatology).
 Users can also perform subsetting and analysis operations without first downloading the data.
+All NLDAS datasets are now available to be downloaded in NetCDF format (as well as in the native GRIB-1 format).
+Phase 1 forcing, Phase 2 primary and secondary forcing, Phase 2 Mosaic, and Phase 2 Noah datasets are available.
+Please see the NLDAS-1 README and NLDAS-2 README files for details about the creation and content of these datasets, as well as the FAQ.

 Users of NLDAS datasets are encouraged to join the LDAS mailing list for updates on new data releases, new data services, data reprocessing, and data delays or outages.